-From the first day of the course through to the last day of the final year of the course, students with 'exam only' status are considered to be in education and are therefore not entitled to Universal Credit unless they satisfy any of the exception criteria.
+From the first day of the course through to the last day of the final year of the course, students with 'exam only' status are considered in education and are not entitled to Universal Credit unless they satisfy any of the exception criteria.

-Students who are 'exam only' are often not eligible for student finance - however, this would be determined by the Department for Education.
+Students with 'exam only' status, are often not eligible for student finance however, this is determined by the Department for Education.